Translocation of a single Arg9 peptide across a DOPC/DOPG(4:1) model membrane using the weighted ensemble method: Results

-Another attractive quantity is the conformational change during the translocation.
+Another interesting quantity to analyze is the conformational change of Arg$_9$ during the translocation.
 It has been known that Arg$_9$ stayed at a random coil both in the solution and in the membrane environment \cite{Eiriksdottir2010}.
 Fig. S2 shows the conformational change of four Arg$_9$s during the WE simulation, identified using the Timeline in VMD \cite{vmd}.
-The red box corresponds to Arg$_9$, which showed the translocation across the membrane, while the other three didn't show the translocation.
+The red box corresponds to the only Arg$_9$ that translocated the membrane.
 During the translocation (Arg$_9$ in the red box), most arginine residues showed a turn(aqua) in the Timeline graph, and this structure remained until the end of the simulation.
 The other three Arg$_9$s showed a random coil(white) or a combination of both a coil and a turn, and this is because most parts of Arg$_9$s were exposed to water molecules in the upper solution.
 Our simulation suggests a distinct conformational change (from a random coil to a turn) when Arg$_9$ translocates across the membrane.
+More translocated trajectories are needed to reveal the conformational changes of Arg$_9$ and their roles for the translocation across the membrane.